mrezabayat/iamsorush/content/posts/unique-pointers-cpp/index.md

 imageAnchor: "Center" # Smart, Center, TopLeft, Top, TopRight, Left, Right, BottomLeft, Bottom, BottomRight.
 tags: ["C++", "Pointers"]
 categories: "C++"
-summary: "Unique pointers are smart pointers which manage a pointer's allocated memory and avoid memory leak.
-Here, they are defined and their usage is shown with examples."
+summary: "Unique pointers (unique_ptr) manage a pointer's allocated memory.
+Here, I define them and explain the operations, passing to / returning from a function, and performance.
+A factory example is also demonstrated."
 ---

 ## Introduction

-Unique pointers are smart pointers which are created to avoid memory leak that [raw pointers](https://iamsorush.com/posts/how-use-cpp-raw-pointer/#memory-leak) bring.
+Unique pointers are smart pointers that help us in memory management.
+Unique pointers guarantee they delete their object if they are destructed, therefore, one less hassle for programmers.
 They follow "Resource Acquisition Is Initialization" (RAII) rule.

-## Prerequisite
+## Prerequisites

-This post assumes you are familiar with [raw pointers](https://iamsorush.com/posts/how-use-cpp-raw-pointer/) and [auto keyword](https://iamsorush.com/posts/auto-cpp/).
+Here, I assume you are aware of [raw pointers](https://iamsorush.com/posts/how-use-cpp-raw-pointer/) and [auto keyword](https://iamsorush.com/posts/auto-cpp/).

-All the examples are compiled with GCC 10.2 with flag `-std=c++20`.
+I compiled the examples using GCC 10.2 with flag `-std=c++20`.

-For brevity, some examples miss the headers and main function:
+To be focused, the headers and `main()` are omitted in some examples:

 ```cpp
 #include <iostream> // For std::cout